 Leverette, a legal pioneer and Columbia community fixture, died Wednesday.
 She was 98.

-“She truly was an inspiration to me personally,” Burnette said.
+“She truly was an inspiration to me personally,” said Burnette, one of three female founders of Columbia law firm Burnette Shutt & McDaniel PA.
 “I’m so pleased that my daughter, who just graduated from law school this year, got to meet her and speak with her and learn what a great leader she was, a true groundbreaker for not just women but for people in the legal profession.”

 Leverette was the third female graduate of the University of South Carolina School of Law in 1943 and became its first female faculty member after a short-lived job at a legal practice where she quickly learned she was expected to do more straightening than strategizing.
 Leverette worked as a law librarian and taught legal research and writing at the university for 25 years, influencing future community leaders such as I.S.
 Leevy Johnson, the first black president of the S.C.
 Bar, and Jean Toal, the first female justice of the S.C.
 Supreme Court.

 “Particularly for the very few women who were in law school at that time, she was a godsend, a wonderful mentor and encourager,” said Toal, who graduated from USC’s law school in 1968 and spent hours in the law library after being selected to the law review in the second semester of her freshman year.